True Audio Restoration:

 Frequently Asked Questions

-Unfortunately, audition does degrades with age and with exposure to loud sounds.
+Unfortunately, hearing degrades with age and with exposure to loud sounds.
 For example, the famous ultrasound "Mosquitone" (17.8kHz) is clearly audible to younger people, but notoriously difficult to hear for adults.

 However, even if not directly heard, high-frequency content is crucial for the transient response and "spatial feel" of audio, which impacts how you perceive quality even if you don't consciously hear a sine wave at that pitch.